 What are the benefits of fluoride for teeth?

 Fluoride present in oral cavity attracts minerals like calcium to this area.
 Calcium, as you know, is necessary for bone growth and maintains a healthy and strong structure of teeth.
 Fluoride exposure is the best way to prevent cavities thus its presence in your daily use toothpaste facilitates oral hygiene.
 It helps to remove tartar, reduce plaque, protect, and clean the teeth.

 The case against fluoride

-Some years ago, dentists researched the potential risks of using fluoride in the toothpaste and revealed some worrisome information.
+Some years ago, dentists researched the potential risks of using fluoride in toothpaste and revealed some worrisome information.
 Fluoride has potential neurotoxins that accumulate inside your body with time.

 Then there is the danger of too much exposure for children from a very young age.
 Children at 2 years old and younger are unable to spit out the toothpaste and as such might swallow high quantities of fluoride.

 This mineral in high quantities results in dental fluorosis with pitting or discolouration of teeth.
 It appears as white and brown spots or white scattered specks.
 Your teeth might feel rough.